Hair transplant FAQs

 Q. Will it be obvious I’ve had the procedure?

 A: How obvious it will be after the procedure depends on what your hair was like before.
-Many people are not bothered about their new appearance.
-We advise those with longer hair to maintain a longer hair length so that they can hide their donor and recipient sites for a longer period during recovery and growth of the treated area.
+We advise those with longer hair to maintain a longer hair length so that they can hide their donor hair and recipient sites for longer during recovery.

 Q. When will I see the final results?